scrapy/scrapy.org/README.rst

 - add the slug of your company card to the list in ``_data/companies/users.yml``.

-Are you providing Scrapy consulting?
+Are you providing Scrapy consulting to user?
 ------------------------------------
 If you are a company providing Scrapy consulting or spider development, you can submit a pull request to add your company to the "Scrapy Pros" list.